x-crowbar-x/PyBye/README.md

 ### The program has:

 - Configuration file.
-You can change the commands, size of the window and the icons and icons themselves.
+You can change the commands, size of the window and the icons, as well as icons themselves.
 - Keyboard shortcuts.
-They are there in case you want to quickly log-out without confirmation.
+They are there in case you want to quickly log out without confirmation.
 Or simply set `ask_for_confirmation` to `false` (case-insensitive) in the config file.

 The config file is located in `~/.config/PyBye/pybye.conf`.